 This year, Molly’s disruptive behaviour had escalated to being serious and unsafe.
 I (Kay) was Deputy Principal of the junior school (Prep to Year three) at the time of this incident and it was to be one of many, many incidents involving myself and Molly that would span years, schools and behaviour centre contexts.
 I could never have imagined the profound impact that our long-term relationship was to have, on both of us.

 Armstrong (2016) points out that the distinction often made between ‘disruptive’ and ‘challenging behaviour’ is in reference to the severity.
-Disruptive behaviour can be characterised by minor behaviours such as talking out of turn, calling out, and ignoring adult instruction.
-While challenging behaviour reflects more major type behaviours that include physical and verbal aggression, unsafe and dangerous behaviours.
+Disruptive behaviour can be characterised by minor behaviours such as talking out of turn, calling out, and ignoring adult instruction while challenging behaviour reflects more major types of behaviours that include physical and verbal aggression, unsafe and dangerous behaviours.
 In this book, we use the term ‘serious, disruptive behaviour’ interchangeably with challenging behaviour to suggest behaviour that goes beyond what is considered ongoing, low-level disruptive behaviours.

 How do you view disruptive behaviour?